yungcypo/zsh-config/README.md

 7. Restart your terminal to apply chages

 > Note: Files and folders starting with `.`, such as `.zshrc` or `.zsh-config/` are hidden in Linux.
 You can see them with command `ls -a` (or `ll -a` with this configuration)

+## Possible future updates
+There might be some improvements in this configuration
+Simply follow these commands
+- `git remote update`
+- `git pull`
+- `./use.sh`

 ### Prompt installation
 Before using one of custom prompts, you need to install it